 Living abroad tolls your collection statute.
 However, IRS computers rarely pick up on this.
 The vast majority of my expat clients have their debts forgiven after the 10 year statute runs out.
 Filing and Offer in Compromise or contacting the Service puts that at risk.

 I hope you’ve found this article on the IRS hiring private debt collectors to be helpful.
-If you would like a referral to an expert who can assist you with an Offer in Compromise, installment agreement, or an uncollectable request, please contact me at email@example.com.
-Likewise, if you would like a referral to an offshore bank, send me an email.
+If you would like a referral to an expert who can assist you with an Offer in Compromise, installment agreement, or an uncollectable request, please contact us HERE.
+Likewise, if you would like a referral to an offshore bank, contact us HERE.